 As mentioned numerous times, research is essential when finding a solid clinic.
 There are thousands to select from too.
 This is one reason many prospects refer to acquaintances who already underwent a transplant.

-Not all prospects know someone happy with their transplant, though, and further research is necessary nonetheless.
+Not all prospects know someone happy with their transplant, though; further research is necessary.
 As mentioned at the beginning of this article, this is why patient advocates are crucial.
 However, the surgeons and clinics they endorse often have long waiting lists and are less likely to offer bargains.
-Lesser-known clinics and surgeons can still deliver on optimum results if the patient knows how to find them.
+Lesser-known clinics and surgeons can still deliver optimum results if the patient knows how to find them.

 Qualifications, obviously, matter a great deal.
 Surgeons obviously need medical schooling and training to receive such a distinction.
 Additionally, surgeons must undergo specialty training in hair transplantation.
-Patients should always look up their prospective surgeons, asked who they trained with, and then also look up that surgeon as well.
-Membership in associations is quite common, as well as a sign they are keeping up with industry trends.
+Patients should always look up their prospective surgeons, ask who they trained with, and then look up that surgeon.
+Membership in associations is quite common and a sign they are keeping up with industry trends.
 Research should never be shallow, though.
 Be sure to use multiple websites for reference and, if unsure, contact the schools they attended and the training surgeons they learned from.

-The hair transplant surgeon should always commit to the vast majority of a procedure.
-Unfortunately, with increasing demand and the advent of options such as automatic FUE this is becoming less of a reality.
+The hair transplant surgeon should always commit to the vast majority of procedures.
+Unfortunately, this is becoming less of a reality with increasing demand and the advent of options such as automatic FUE.
 Patients should make sure to be upfront with their surgeon about how much of the procedure they will conduct.

 A leading clinic worldwide, Forhair has a reputation for excellence.
-Along with dedication, original research, and mastery at hair transplant techniques, Forhair enjoys commendation for its advocacy.
+Along with dedication, original research, and mastery of hair transplant techniques, Forhair enjoys commendation for its advocacy.
 Not only one of the patients’ best options, but Dr. Cole is also very active in the hair transplant industry.
-From training to discussions on best practices, he has helped encourage the industry’s progression as well as set positive trends.
+From training to discussions on best practices, he has helped encourage the industry’s progression and set positive trends.
 See for yourself how our clinic sets itself apart.